supurloop/ssf/README.md

 ## Design Principles
 ### Design by Contract
-To help ensure correctness the framework uses Design by Contract techniques to immediately common errors that tend to creep into systems and cause problems at the worst possible times.
+To help ensure correctness the framework uses Design by Contract techniques to immediately catch common errors that tend to creep into systems and cause problems at the worst possible times.

 Design by Contract uses assertions, conditional code that ensures that the state of the system at runtime is operating within the allowable tolerances.
 The assertion interface uses several macros that hint at the assertions purpose.
 SSF_REQUIRE() is used to check function input parameters.
 SSF_ENSURE() is used to check the return result of a function.
 SSF_ASSERT() is used to check any other system state.
 SSF_ERROR() always forces an assertion.